 These questions, ultimately, might just drive you crazy without actually giving you a solid answer on what year of marriage is the hardest or if that’s even calculable, experts say.

 “There is no rhyme or reason of methodology or mathematical calculation,” Randy Kessler, a divorce lawyer for 30 years, told Fatherly.
 “I’ve seen 80-year-old people get divorced and 19-year-olds.”
 Kessler speaks the truth.
-As far as we know, scientists have yet to quantify divorce risk based on years married, because there are just so many other variables that contribute to a breakup.
-But isolated studies do give us a general idea of how likely your marriage is to end in any given year.
+Scientists have yet to quantify divorce risk based on years married, because there are just so many other variables that contribute to a breakup.
+However, isolated studies do give us a general idea of what years of marriage have more risk.
 Here’s what we know.

 Your divorce risk in that first year of marriage is as high as it is obvious.
 For one, the first year of any marriage is usually rocky, and an ideal time to cut ties and move on.
 Another reason why some men rush to end broken relationships in year one (and the reason why some women push to stick it out) is that prenuptial agreements tend to kick in only after one year.
 “A lot of time, what people are worried about is the first year,” says Kessler, who has represented high-profile clients like Michael Jordan and Ludacris in divorces.
 Because after that, their exes may get a lot of money.

 Studies suggest that most marriages that fail (roughly 10 percent) will do so within the first two years.
 Based on data from 11,000 divorce cases, researchers concluded that men are more likely to cheat on their wives during this stage of the marriage, leading to a spike in infidelity divorces.

 Years 3-4 of Marriage: Average Risk of Divorce